Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 But, how far did sharing a common evolutionary history generate this association network?

-###Cophylogenetic analysis
+###Cophylogenetic analysis:

 ![Figure 12](https://github.com/antropoteuthis/phylobio_final_project/raw/master/Good_Cophylo.png)
 Figure 12.
 Cophylogeny of amphipods and gelatinous hosts produced using ape::cophyloplot.

 The cophylogeny (Figure 12) shows the realtionship between common ancestry and association patterns.
 Global congruence (Parafit) between host and amphipod trees: 31.16939 , p-value = 0.148.
 The trees show some congruence, not significant enough to support a shared macroevolutionary scenario.
 However, if branch lengths are all set to 1, the values obtained are ParaFitGlobal = 124916 , p-value = 0.067, supporting a significant cospeciative macroevolutionay scenario.
+This is a common sensitivity analysis for studying the evolution of continuous traits, as there is not much theoretical support to believe that the rate of molecular evolution in a random gene or genes would be correlated with phenotypic or ecological traits.

 ![Figure 13](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/good_specificity.png)
 Figure 13.
 Amphipod phylogeny showing a brownian motion reconstruction of host specifity (blue - generalist, red - specialist).

 Figure 13 shows the evolution a key aspect of hyperiid amphipods' ecological role: host specificity.
 Host specificty could be used as a proxy of likelihood to interact as a parasite/parasitoid (with greater chance of a co-speciation history) rather than a generalist predator or hitchhiker.
 Blomberg's K for phylogenetic signal (Blomberg et al., 2003) in host specificity is medium, 0.3242.
 Interestingly, if we remove the effect of branch lengths (setting them all to 1), we get a Blomberg's K of 0.63277.
-This is a common sensitivity analysis for studying the evolution of continuous traits, as there is not much theoretical support to believe that the rate of molecular evolution in a random gene or genes would be correlated with phenotypic or ecological traits.
+Based on figure 13, The MRCA reconstruction would estimate it may have been associated with 2-3 host species.

 ![Figure 14](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/good_popularity.png)
 Figure 14.
 Gelatinous host phylogeny showing a brownian motion reconstruction of associated amphipod richness - vulnerability (blue - common target, red - rare target).

 From the other side of the story, Figure 14 shows the evolution of the suitability of gelatinous hosts to a broad spectrum of hyperiid amphipod species.
 Hosts that harbor more species, such as salps, are less likely to develop a coevolutionary armsrace against a particular amphipod species.
 Blomberg's K for phylogenetic signal in amphipod richness is low, 0.0689 (0.6877 with flat branch lengths, a tenfold increase).
+A MRCA reconstruction for this trait would not make sense with these organisms, as their evolutionary history is very deep, well beyond the origin of hyperiid amphipods, and probably well beyond the current planktonic natural history on which they all these distant lineages converged.

 The PACo (Balbuena et al., 2013) analysis of phylogenetic structure detected a slight but significant fit (Procrustes sum of squares = 17.08, goodness-of-fit: p-value = 0, number of permutations = 100), indicating the presence of co-divergence in shaping the topology of the cophylogeny.